Image Copyright: https://www.123rf.com/profile_pzaxe

 Knowing that her heart was OK, Leigh had to figure out the underlying issue of her stress—she seemed to be constantly worrying or stressed about something.
 Her stress was habitual.
 She thought that if she wasn’t worrying about something, she was being irresponsible.

-For Leigh, she thought it was best to give herself a routine that included things like more exercise, medication and healthy boundaries around work hours.
+For Leigh, she thought it was best to give herself a routine that included things like more exercise, meditation and healthy boundaries around work hours.
 She wondered how consistent she would be with her new routine and wondered if she would be successful in carrying these things out for more than a few days.

 And then she was given a gift.